svsticky/magnificent-sloth/README.md

 The deb-package can be found in dist/installers.

 When the deb-package is installed and opened via gnome, the application expects the environment file to be in `/home/$USERNAME`.
-Make sure you copy `sample.env` to this location and update its values.
+Make sure you copy `sample.env` to this location, rename it to `.env`, and update its values.